 Archbishop Blase Cupich

-In September 2014, Pope Francis named Bishop Blase Cupich of Spokane, Wash., as the successor to Cardinal Francis George, OMI, as archbishop of Chicago.
+In September 2014, Pope Francis named Bishop Blase Cupich of Spakane, Wash., as the successor to Cardinal Francis George, OMI, as archbishop of Chicago.
 Some of our faculty spoke to the media about this decision and transition:

-Pope Francis (CNS photo/Paul Haring)
+Pope Francis

-On March 13, 2013, a conclave of 115 cardinals elected Jorge Mario Bergoglio, SJ, archbishop of Buenos Aires, as the successor to Pope Benedict XVI.
+On March 13, 2013, a conclave of 115 cardinals elected Jorge Mario Bergoglio, SJ, archbishop of Buenos aires, as the successor to Pope Benedict XVI.
 The first Latin American and Jesuit pope, Bergoglio chose the name Francis.
 Participating in this historic conclave were the following cardinals whom CWCIT has been honored to welcome here at DePaul:

 Mar George Cardinal Alencherry (bio)